 People ask, “Who are the most inspiring sailors?”
 Kennedy sailors are an American icon.
 President Kennedy made it glamorous by sailing on his sloop Victura out in the Atlantic off the coast of the Kennedy compound.
 Ted Kennedy enjoyed the contemplative nature as a sailor so much so that he cruised off Hyannis Port the day before he died.

 Now the family is back in the news with word in Boat U.S. Magazine that John Jr. and Caroline Kennedy’s childhood sailboat Scallop has been restored.
-It’s a 12-foot ketch Beetle Cat that was built in 1969.
-“The boat was commissioned by Jacqueline Onassis and shipped to Greece when the family lived there,” the magazine reports.
-“When Scallop was stripped down to bare wood for restoration, the original paint scheme was revealed, so the boat once again sports its first colors.
+The 12-foot ketch Beetle Cat dates to 1969.
+“Jacqueline Onassis commissioned the boat and shipped to Greece when the family lived there,” the magazine reports.
+“When stripped down to bare wood for restoration, the original paint scheme was revealed.
+So the boat once again sports its first colors.

 Those colors were verified in a letter from Caroline Kennedy, who said that the unusual color scheme was similar to those found on a Greek fishing boat.”
 Scallop recently sold at auction for $13,750 to an investment firm in Asia, making it worth more than $1,000 a foot.
 Check out the video below of JFK sailing his beloved small boat Victura.

 To celebrate his birthday with a unique surprise, Galina Hamlett took her husband Neal sailing off Yorktown.
 Imagine everyone’s surprise when his cell phone rang.
 It was her mother calling from Russia to wish him a happy birthday.
 She was calling, clear as a bell, from Omsk in western Siberia.
 I can barely get WiFi at the dock.

 Delivery from Deltaville